Can You Hear Sounds in Outer Space?

 - How fast did the sound intensity decrease, or how long did it take for the sound intensity to level off?
 Drag the cursor to the time point at the beginning of the experiment (at the highest sound intensity) and the end (where it started to level off).
 For example, in Figure 7 the highest sound intensity (56.99 dB) was at 0:11.4 minutes (=11.4 seconds) and it leveled off at 31.66 dB after 9:05.7 minutes (= 9 x 60 s + 5.7 s = 545.7 s).
 Calculate the difference between these two points.
 In Figure 7 this would be 546.7 s - 11.4 s, which is 534.3 s.

 - Make a bar graph in which you show the sound intensity (measured in decibels) on the y-axis at the beginning and end of the experiment.
 Calculate the difference between both values.
 By how much did your sound intensity decrease?
-Note: Remember that a decrease of 10 dB means the sound is half as loud.
+Note: Remember that a decrease of 10 dB means that we perceive this sound half as loud.

 Figure 7.
 This example data from the Science Journal app demonstrates how to measure the sound intensity of the buzzer at the beginning and end of the experiment.
 The x-axes of the graphs are time in minutes:seconds [min:s] and the y-axes shows sound intensity in decibels [dB].